Finland’s relations and development cooperation in Tanzania

 • Greater number of jobs in forestry and better income generation

-• Citizens’ improved capacity to adapt to climate change
+• Improved capacity of citizens, administration and companies to adapt to climate change.

 Ongoing programmes and projects